BabylonJS/Documentation/content/How_To/WebXR/WebXR_Selected_Features.md

 ![WebXR Custom landing zone](/img/how_to/xr/xr-landing-zone-custom.png)

-The example can be found here: <Playground id="#B8D5Z6#9" title="Custom Landing Zone" description="Simple example of a custom landing zone." image=""/>
+The example can be found here: <Playground id="#B8D5Z6#9" title="Custom Landing Zone" description="Simple example of a custom landing zone."/>

 #### The ring's material